Chemotherapy's Effects on Organs and Body Systems

 Chills, especially chills that cause your body to shake

 Chemotherapy's potential effects on the nerves and muscles

-The following are the most common symptoms of nerve and muscle involvement due to chemotherapy.
-However, each individual experiences symptoms differently.
+The following are the most common symptoms of nerve and muscle problems because of chemotherapy.
+But each person has slightly different symptoms.
 Symptoms may include:

 Weak, sore, tired, or achy muscles

 Loss of balance

 Tingling or pain in the feet

 Most of the time, these symptoms will get better with time.
 But this may take up to a year after treatment.
 These symptoms may look like other health conditions.
 Always see your doctor for a diagnosis.